Coming up next, our final news roundup and information overload hour.

 You know, it might be cool.

-We might want to, you know, kind of sync up with them at some point and maybe do a town hall with the truckers, the convoy moving from California to DC.
+We might want to, you know, kind of sync up with them at some point and maybe do a town hall with the truckers, the convoy moving from California to D.C.

 I would love that.

-They'd be fun, right?
+That'd be fun, right?

-Yeah, that's a lot of people convoy.
+Yeah, that's a convoy.

 I think it would be awesome.

-We need to make sure that's the.
+We need to make sure that it's like Donald Trump.

-Okay, I'm not doing it in New York or DC.
+Okay, I'm not doing it in New York or D.C.
+Let's put it that way.

 Obviously.

-Obviously, or California for that matter.
+Or California for that matter.

 I used to have real.